ARIA Award for Best Female Artist

-This, and the ARIA Award for Best Male Artist were merged in 2021 to form a single award for Best Artist.This change was designed to ensure that the ARIA Awards reflect and embrace equality and the true diversity of the music industry in 2021.
-In making this change the number of nominees for Best Artist will be ten.
+This and the ARIA Award for Best Male Artist were merged in 2021 to form a single award for Best Artist.This change was designed to ensure that the ARIA Awards reflect and embrace equality and the true diversity of the music industry in 2021.
+In making this change, the number of nominees for Best Artist will be ten.

-Jenny Morris won twice for "You're Gonna Get Hurt" in 1987 and in 1988 for Body and Soul (1987).
+Jenny Morris won twice: for "You're Gonna Get Hurt" in 1987, and in 1988 for Body and Soul (1987).

 Deborah Conway won in 1992 for String of Pearls (1991).

 Tina Arena won in 1995 for Don't Ask (1994).

-Christine Anu won in 1996 for "Come On".
+Christine Anu won in 1996 for Come On.

-Monique Brumby won in 1997 for "Mary".
+Monique Brumby won in 1997 for Mary.

-Natalie Imbruglia won twice for Left of the Middle (1997) in 1998 and "Wishing I Was There" in 1999.
+Natalie Imbruglia won twice for Left of the Middle (1997) in 1998 and Wishing I Was There in 1999.

 Along with Wendy Matthews, Kasey Chambers has the most wins with three in 2000, 2002 and 2004 for "The Captain", Barricades & Brickwalls (2001) and Wayward Angel (2004), respectively.

 Kylie Minogue has been nominated the most in this category with 14, winning once for Light Years (2001).

 Delta Goodrem won this award for Innocent Eyes (2003).

 Missy Higgins won twice for The Sound of White (2004) and On a Clear Night (2007).

 Clare Bowditch won in 2006 for What Was Left (2005).

 Gabriella Cilmi received the award in 2008 for Lessons to Be Learned (2008).

 Sarah Blasko won for As Day Follows Night (2009).

 Washington won for I Believe You Liar (2010).

 Winners and nominees

-In the following table: the years in the "Year" column are listed as per the ARIA Award ceremony; in the "Winner" column the winner for that particular year is always listed first and highlighted in a separate colour, in bold face and with a double dagger; the nominees are placed alphabetically beneath the winner and are not highlighted or in bold face; the "Album/single title" column lists the title of the album or single that the artist was nominated for (no reliable sources lists the works that Kate Ceberano, Sharon O'Neill and Shona Laing were nominated for in 1988).
+In the following table: the years in the "Year" column are listed as per the ARIA Award ceremony; in the "Winner" column the winner for that particular year is always listed first and highlighted in a separate colour, in boldface and with a double dagger; the nominees are placed alphabetically beneath the winner and are not highlighted or in boldface; the "Album/single title" column lists the title of the album or single that the artist was nominated for (no reliable sources lists the works that Kate Ceberano, Sharon O'Neill and Shona Laing were nominated for in 1988).